nedbat/coveragepy/doc/cmd.rst

     -------------------------------------------------------
     TOTAL                        91     79    87%

-You can restrict the report to files you are interested in by naming them on the command line::
+You can restrict the report to only certain files by naming them on the command line::

     $ coverage -r -m my_program.py my_other_module.py